 The resources below are a starting point for your job search.
 In addition to making

 use of the Internet to do research, we encourage you to talk to people in the fields

 you are interested in (don’t forget to use TU’s Tiger Mentor Network) to learn more about specific opportunities and organizations.

 Sample Resumes and Interview Questions

-For major specific resume samples, we encourage you to look at the Sample Theatre Arts Resume (PDF) in additional to our Sample Resume Database.
+For major specific resume samples, we encourage you to look at the Sample Geography and Environmental Planning Resume 1 (PDF) or the Sample Geography and Environmental Planning Resume 2 (PDF) in addition to our Sample Resume Database.